guilhermedellamea/PIDL_Seg_Composites/README.md

 ## Usage

 ### Dataset
-The dataset used in our experiments can be downloaded [here]() and should be put into the data folder.
+The dataset used in our experiments can be downloaded [here](https://drive.google.com/file/d/19kad-0AsQzQB4sd37Bz2KJFj0PjliQ3h/view?usp=drive_link) and should be placed into the data folder.

 ### Training
 To train a model you can use the `train.py` script provided.
 In this implementation the momentum conservation, segmentation and $\mathcal{L}_\phi$ training phases are split to accelerate the training.

 ### Testing
-The trained models can be tested with the `test.py` script.
+The trained models can be tested with the `test.ipynb` notebook.

 <!-- CONTRIBUTING -->